Short on time? My pick for the best women’s basketball shoes and the best basketball shoes for girls is the Under Armour Jet Basketball Shoes.

-A shoe must feel secure on the foot to ensure stability.
-You wouldn’t want the shoe to slip off your foot in the middle of a fastbreak.
+Your basketball shoes must feel secure on your foot to ensure stability.
+You wouldn’t want your shoe to slip off your foot in the middle of a fast break.

 Shoe laces are the best bet as they provide the best level of adjustment in terms of fit.
 Velcro straps are a convenient option but make sure that shoe fits well after you have fastened the straps.

 You would also want to look for a padded heel and ankle collar as this helps keep your heel and ankle in place.

 The perception of weight can be subjective so it is best to try the shoe to make a proper judgement.
 Having that thought in your head that your shoe is heavy will impact you more than the real weight of the shoe itself.
 I have tried on shoes that felt heavy to me which actually ended up being the same weight as others that I perceived to be lighter.